Couchiching First Nation: Programs

 Couchiching First Nations administers over a dozen programs within the reserve.

 Wasaw Companies

-Couchiching First Nation had early residences in the Wasaw area north of Frog Creek/Frog Lake and this area was highly regarded in the busy forestry and wild rice harvests in the nineteenth century.
+Couchiching First Nation had early residences in the Wasaw area north of Frog Creek/Frog Lake.
+This area was highly regarded in the busy 19th-century forestry and wild rice harvests.
 After 1909, flooding impacts and expropriation of land for the railway and highway forced the community to move south of Frog Creek and along Sand Bay (south of Highway 11 east of Fort Frances).
 The Wasaw companies include Wasaw Business Enterprises, Wasaw Project Inc., Wasaw Construction Ltd., Wasaw Developments, and Wasaw Food Services, Inc. These companies are meant to create own source revenue for the community in order to build an economic base for the community.

-Wasaw (waasa) in the Ojibwe, the language of Couchiching, means "Far".
+Wasaw (waasa) in Ojibwe, the language of Couchiching, means "far".